qosf/qosf.org/qosf.org/uhday.md

 ## General Overview

-You’re invited to participate in our local **UnitaryHACK Day**, an in-person event that is part of the global hackathon organized by the :contentReference[oaicite:0]{index=0}.
+You’re invited to participate in our local **UnitaryHACK Day**, an in-person event that is part of the global hackathon organized by the:contentReference[oaicite:0]{index=0}.

 With the support of mentors and a community of quantum enthusiasts, you will collaborate on open-source projects, contribute to real repositories, and gain hands-on experience in quantum computing.

----

 ## Why attend?